Kousis/guard-and-llm-router/Readme.md

 1. **Current Phase:** Gather Information About the Topic
 2. Create the First Implementation and Set Up Evaluation Process
 3. Iterate Until Reaching Project Goals
-4. Deploy to Production and Test the Solution at Scale
+4. Prepare, Deploy and Test the Solution at Scale

 ## Papers